Avaiga/taipy-doc/docs/manuals/core/concepts/data-node.md

     ![tasks and data nodes](../pic/tasks_and_data_nodes.svg){ align=left }

-    For that purpose, we have six data nodes modeling the data (the dark blue boxes).
+    We have six data nodes modeling the data (the dark blue boxes).
 One each for the _**sales history**_, the _**trained model**_, the _**current month**_, the _**sales predictions**_, the production _**capacity**_, and the _**production orders**_.